Dear IMSA Student and Parent/Guardian,

 Dismissal:

-The standard exam is approximately 3 hours, 15 minutes including breaks (or 4 hours and 5 minutes with the writing/essay portion).
+The standard exam is approximately 3 hours and 15 minutes including breaks (or 4 hours and 5 minutes with the writing/essay portion).
 Students will be dismissed by rows and will need to quickly and quietly exit the testing area using the East Gym Entrance (where they entered).
 Parents are expected to pick up their students in their cars.
 Parents are encouraged to line up curbside to help with the students’ release procedure.

 I look forward to seeing you and best of luck with your exam!